commercelayer/commercelayer-docs-resources/shipping_zones/object.md

 # The shipping zone object

-A shipping zone object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/shipping_zones endpoint</b>.
+A shipping zone object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/shipping_zones` endpoint.

 ## Fields